As the title implies, this one’s a two-parter. Let’s start with the ‘when’.

 The moral is “wait until the answer will benefit them, and then waste no time.”

 Here’s a table (or, as us primary teachers like to call them, a Carroll Diagram) demonstrating the factors of telling your children about their autism.

-I have written this objectively, in the full knowledge that some children (like me) are better off waiting until they are older, whilst some children (unlike me) are better off knowing from a young age.
+I have written this objectively, in the full knowledge that some children (like me) could wait until they are older, whilst some children are better off knowing from a young age.

 I suggest you read each of the points, and focus on the ones which resonate with your child the most.
 They may be an indicator of whether the time is right.
 Others can be ignored depending on your child’s personality and circumstances.

 |Not telling your child about their autism (yet)||

 I don’t expect people to read that and instantly have The Right Answer revealed to them.
 (But if that is the case, I’m glad it helped!)
 These are just factors to consider.

 Meanwhile, I’d like to conclude this half with a few summary points: